mmmarinho/tro2022_adaptivecontrol/README.md

 - The red object represents the estimated robot, initially very wrong.
 - In seconds, the estimation converges by using measurements from a simulated sensor.
 - The robot then proceeds through the box, reaching the target poses, without collisions.
+- Using a different solver, we obtain much faster calculation than compared with the experiments in the paper.

 https://github.com/mmmarinho/tro2022_adaptivecontrol/assets/46012516/2abe0b0b-6e48-46e9-9a86-061ba013b355